CharlesGueunet/vimmic/README.md

 ----------

 ### Adding plugins
-For consistency, plugins needs to be added as submodule: in bundle
+For consistency, plugins needs to be added as submodule.
+If they are gloabls (common to every language) add them in bundle.
+If they depend on the current FileType, put it on ftbunld/Language.

  ```bash
   git submodule add [git-url]